CiscoDevNet/terraform-provider-fmc/docs/resources/access_rules.md

   - Default value: `false`
 - `log_files` (Boolean) Log file events.
   - Default value: `false`
-- `section` (String) The section of the policy to which the rule belongs.
-Can only be used when the `category_name` is null.
-Rules must be ordered so that entire section 'mandatory' comes above the section 'default'.
-Null value means 'default'.
-If you use inheritance, the mandatory section applies before child policy's own rules, while the default section applies after child policy's own rules.
-  - Choices: `default`, `mandatory`
 - `send_events_to_fmc` (Boolean) Send events to the Firepower Management Center event viewer.
 If 'MONITOR' action is selected for access rule, send_events_to_fmc must be true.
   - Default value: `false`
 - `send_syslog` (Boolean) Send alerts to syslog.